containerd/runwasi/CONTRIBUTING.md

 - make best effort to contact the maintainers (agreed to when adding the shim)

 After 1 month of the issue being up, if no maintainer is found we will remove the shim from the project.

+In the case where immediate actions are required we may remove a shim from the CI signal to unblock progress on a feature or bug.
+This will be done on a case by case basis when needing to resolve an issue immediately.
+We will open an issue to track the removal from CI and if we are not able to resolved (or make progress on resolving) with in the next two weeks we will start the steps for removal.

 ## Getting in touch